SandhraKrishnan10/ASCEND-Job-Application-Tracker-App/README.md

-ASCEND – Job Application Tracker App:
+"ASCEND – Job Application Tracker App":

 A simple and efficient web-based Job Application Tracker built with React, designed to help job seekers organize, monitor, and manage all their job applications in one place.